-- (1) Employ available tools (such as zoning, urban renewal) that support private/public downtown redevelopment initiatives. - b.
-Target the construction of 'rightsize' housing that is conducive to that use which, in turn, will make existing larger homes available to young and larger families - (1) Develop and implement marketing activities and materials to attract developers. - c.
-Create the capacity for a broader range of housing products. - (1) Consider code changes to address alternate sizes
+a.
+Facilitate development of mixeduse residential, retail and commercial uses.
+(1) Employ available tools (such as zoning, urban renewal) that support private/public downtown redevelopment initiatives.

+b.
+Target the construction of 'rightsize' housing that is conducive to that use which, in turn, will make existing larger homes available to young and larger families c.
+Create the capacity for a broader range of housing products.